geeksblabla/geeksblabla.com/blablas/ep21/index.md

 01:11 - End-of-school project (PFE) in a multinational company Vs Startup.

-01:19 - How to prepare for a good defense ?
+01:19 - How to prepare for a good project presentation ?

 01:26 - How to choose a good internship topic ?